I am a Jungian analyst and psychotherapist working in private practice in Newmarket, NH. I offer confidential psychotherapy to adults and couples.

 I have been working in the field of mental health for over 30 years and am a fully licensed psychotherapist with the states of New Hampshire and Massachusetts.
 I have worked in private practice since 2006.

-In 2011, I completed a post-graduate Jungian training program at the C. G. Jung Institute – Boston.
+In 2011, I completed a post-graduate Jungian training program at the C. G. Jung Institute New England.
 I am a certified Jungian Analyst with the International Association of Analytical Psychology.
-I am also a faculty member, a training and supervising analyst and the recent past president of the C. G. Jung Institute – Boston.
+I am also a faculty member, a training and supervising analyst and the recent past president of the C. G. Jung Institute New England.

 I have a Master’s degree in Counseling Psychology from Lesley University and a Bachelor’s degree in Social Work from the University of Southern Maine.